 The upliftingly tumbling “Time” is about working through the difficulties of a shared life.
 It gently builds from a sweet plucked banjo pattern to sweeping strings—the lean beauty of the instrumentation reflects the authentic nature of Campbell’s live performance.
 The taut, new wave hooks on “My Patchwork Heart” are euphoric and charming.
 “It’s a song about being loved by someone unconditionally,” she says.
 “I’ve experienced this in the relationship I have with my parents, my husband, and some of my closest friends.
 They love me for who I am and see me as a beautiful person despite my faults and failures.”
 Campbell’s vocals flow delicately, rich with winsome vulnerability.
 She sings: You took the rough around the edges/the tattered and shredded/I don’t know how you did it/I just know when you were through/It all looked brand new.

 In the midst of writing for the new album, in April 2012 Jessica signed a worldwide co-publishing agreement with Franklin-based The MWS Group, the publishing company owned by acclaimed artist Michael W. Smith.
 Campbell previously won “Best Song” in the esteemed USA Songwriting Competition.
 She’s had a self-penned song cut by Gordon Mote, the 2-time Academy of Country Music Awards’ Piano Player of the Year.
 She has had songs placed in ABC’s Ugly Betty, CW’s Hart of Dixie, CBC’s (Canada) Heartland, CMT’s Melissa & Tye, and VH-1’s Tough Love New Orleans.
 Her 2011 album Great Escape climbed to the number 5 spot on the iTunes singer-songwriter chart.
-She’s been profiled in American Songwriter magazine, Nashville Scene, and Oklahoma Gazette.
+She’s been profiled in USA Today, American Songwriter magazine, Nashville Scene, and Oklahoma Gazette.
 Brite Revolution says: “Campbell has the ability to turn the sentence of your day from ellipsis to exclamation point.”

 Campbell was born and raised in the one-stoplight town of Catawba, North Carolina, where she grew up singing gospel, country, show tunes, and singing in competitions.
 Jessica recalls belting the National Anthem at ballparks, rodeos, gyms, football stadiums and anywhere else that would have her.
 “There weren’t many concert opportunities in my hometown, so I made the most out of what was around,” she says.
 She attended college and graduate school at Middle Tennessee State University outside of Nashville, while continuing her musical journey—writing songs, recording, performing at Dollywood (Dolly Parton’s theme park), singing song demos, leading music at church, and touring.